testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 2.
 Start docker-compose using code in the global setup process

+🏷&nbsp; **Tags:** `#strategic, #draft`

 :white_check_mark:  **Do:** In a typical multi-process test runner (e.g. Mocha, Jest), the infrastructure should be started in a global setup/hook ([Jest global setup](https://jestjs.io/docs/en/configuration#globalsetup-string), [Mocha global fixture](https://mochajs.org/#global-setup-fixtures)  using custom code that spin up the docker-compose file.
 This takes away common workflows pains - The DB is an explicit dependency of the test, no more tests failing because the DB is down.
 A new developer onboarded?
 Get him up to speed with nothing more than ```git clone && npm test```.
 Everything happens automatically, no tedious README.md, no developers wonder what setup steps did they miss.
-In addition, the DB is not instantiated per process or per file, rather once and only once.
+In addition, going with this approach maximizes the test performance: the DB is not instantiated per process or per file, rather once and only once.
 On the global teardown phase, all the containers should shutoff (See a dedicated bullet below)

 <br/>